 “Waste of time,” his father said, not bothering to lower the paper.

 “There’s a gallery opening over in Stanton.
 I’m going there.
-I don’t really have time to spend in the park,” his mother said.
+I don’t really have time for anything so frivolous as wasting it in the park,” his mother said.

 Mike winked at Derrick.
-“They know not what they’re missing,” he said conspiratorially.
+“They know not what they’re missing,” he said conspiratorially to Derrick, but loudly enough that the others could hear.

 “Hmmph,” Derrick’s father snorted.